gknepper/HIFIberry-sound-hack/README.md

 # HIFIberry-sound-hack

+# Hack 1 - Use a non-hifiberry blessed card - Example using the HDMI output -  Can be used the analog or someother USB based sound card

 Notes to bypass the HIFIberry - HIFIberryOS sound cards:

 Tested on a Raspberry pi 3 - via SSH